Happiness Formula: What Makes You Happy (What Doesn’t)

 So, how do you improve your happiness about the past?

-How to Feel Lastingly Happier About Your Future
+How To Feel Lastingly Happier About Your Future

-Your feelings about the future — good (optimism, hope, faith, and trust) or bad (fear, anxiety, or dread) — are determined in large by your thoughts and interpretations of the world.
+Your feelings about the future — whether good (optimism, hope, faith, and trust) or bad (fear, anxiety, or dread) — are determined in large by your thoughts and interpretations of the world.

 If you think you’re going to mess up your next week’s presentation completely, then you won’t be happy.
 If, on the other hand, you’re eagerly awaiting your vacation in Bali next month, then you’ll be a lot happier.